 8. Employee wages and contractor expenses

 If you have employees or freelancers/contractors working for your landscaping or lawn care business, you can deduct their wages from your taxes.
-This can be a significant amount that can reduce your tax burden substantially.
+This can be a significant amount that can help reduce your tax burden.

-Where does NEXT Insurance fit into that?
-We help thousands of self-employed business owners protect their businesses with customized business insurance.
+NEXT helps thousands of self-employed business owners protect their business with customized business insurance.

-We’re 100% online, so you can complete an application, see your coverage options, get a quote, purchase insurance and get your certificate of insurance in less than 10 minutes.
+We’re 100% online, so you can get a quote, see your coverage options, buy insurance and get a certificate of insurance in about 10 minutes.
+Manage your policy 24/7 via web or mobile app.